mernen/completion-ruby/README.markdown

 task arguments.

-This script is not perfect (for instance, it won't update the cache if a dependency of the rakefile is updated), but it tries to cover all the most common cases without overcomplicating or overthinking the code.
+This script is not perfect (for instance, it won't update the cache if a dependency of the rakefile is updated; as a workaround, simply `touch` the Rakefile), but it tries to cover all the most common cases without overcomplicating or overthinking the code.

 ## License and website